neuro4ml/neuro4ml.github.io/Week_4/2-Rate-based_models.md

 ```

 This has two nice properties:
-* The first is that as hoped for, the weights don’t keep growing.
+* The first is that as hoped for, the weights don't keep growing.
 * The second is more surprising: this learning rule extracts the first principal component of its inputs.
 A link between a biological learning rule and a statistical or machine learning algorithm: principal component analysis.

 We're going to see how to prove this, and it gets a bit hairy.
-So to keep things a simpler, we’ll make a couple of assumptions that are not quite right.
+So to keep things a simpler, we'll make a couple of assumptions that are not quite right.
-We’ll look at the case of a vector of inputs $\bold{x}$ and a single linear output neuron $y$.
+We'll look at the case of a vector of inputs $\bold{x}$ and a single linear output neuron $y$.
 So we can write $y$ as the dot product of the weight and the inputs.

 $$y = \sum_i w_i x_i = \bold{w}^\intercal \bold{x} = \bold{w \cdot x}$$

-We’ll assume the vector $\bold{x}$ represents the pre-synaptic firing rates, but we’re also going to assume it has mean value 0.
+We'll assume the vector $\bold{x}$ represents the pre-synaptic firing rates, but we're also going to assume it has mean value 0.

 $$\bold{x} = \textcolor{#b35f10}{r_\pre}$$
 $$ \langle \mathbf{x} \rangle = 0$$

-This won’t change the result but makes the analysis simpler.
+This won't change the result but makes the analysis simpler.
 With these assumptions, we can rewrite the learning rules [like this](#learning-rule-eq), using a dot above the $\bold{w}$ to indicate a derivative, and replacing 1 over time constant with $\gamma$.

 (learning-rule-eq)=